Fishermen continue to struggle despite 'no scientific evidence' for creel fishing ban

 Read More

-The Rural Affairs committee considered the actions needed to recover cod stocks in Scotland.
+The committee considered the actions needed to recover cod stocks in Scotland.

-During the meeting, bodies such as the Clyde Fishermen’s association and Open Seas told MSPs the problems of “poor transparency and evidence base” for fisheries decision- making by the Government.
+During the meeting, bodies such as the Clyde Fishermen’s Association(CFA) and Open Seas told MSPs the problems of “poor transparency and evidence base” for fisheries decision- making by the Government.

-Elaine Whyte, the executive Secretary for Clyde Fishermen’s Association said she wants clarity from the Scottish Government that family boats and their crews will be supported through the ban.
+Elaine Whyte, the CFA’s executive Secretary, said she wants clarity from the Scottish Government that family boats and their crews will be supported through the ban.

 She said: “This has to be carefully addressed.”